AFRICA HR SOLUTIONS IN ANGOLA

 Destination Angola, officially the Republic of Angola, a southern African country and the seventh largest country in Africa.
 Bordering Namibia, Zambia and the Democratic Republic of the Congo, the country has vast mineral and petroleum reserves and possess rich and rapid infrastructures advancements.
 Any visitors or expats shall be lucky to discover this wealthy country.
 The natural reserves are also protected, sustained and recognized as green country.
 Angola has a population of 26 million inhabitants and ranks in the 50th place in the countries by population.
+Please contact us to find out about Angola Payroll Solutions.

 Work permits in Angola are given to expats who are temporarily and currently employed by an Angolan company.
 Expats holding these working visas can automatically stay in the country for up to 12 months which also has the capacity to be extended twice.